marionettejs/backbone.marionette/readme.md

   }
 };

-new MyRoter({
+new MyRouter({
   controller: myObj
 });
 ```

-The object that is used as a controller has no requirements, other than it will contain methods that
+The object that is used as the `controller` has no requirements, other than it will
-you specify in your `appRoutes`.
+contain the methods that you specified in the `appRoutes`.

 It is reocmmended that you divide your controller objects in to smaller peices of related functionality
 and have multiple routers / controllers, instead of just one giant router and controller.